 Chapter Books vs. Picture Books

 I prefer chapter books over picture books because you have more words to work with.
-A good length for a chapter book is 10,000 words, but it can be from under 5,000 to around 15,000 words.
+A good length for a chapter book is 10,000 words, though it can range from under 5,000 to around 15,000.

-That amount of words gives the writer the freedom to provide details, descriptions, and so on, that you just can’t do in a picture book as the picture book should be well under 800 words.
+The number of words gives the writer the freedom to provide details, descriptions, and so on that you can’t do in a picture book, since picture books should be under 600 words.
 And that word count keeps shrinking.
-Hopefully, one day it’ll go back up to around 1,000.
+Hopefully, one day it’ll go back up to around 800 or 900.

 Chapter Book vs. Early Reader

-Compared to the early reader, chapter books, again, allow for a lot more freedom.
+Compared to early readers, chapter books offer much more freedom.
 While you do have to consider the age of the reader for the plot, sentence structure, paragraphs, and so on with the chapter book, it’s not as stringent as the early reader.

 The early reader is geared toward the emergent reader.
-The words, sentences, and paragraphs have to be in accordance with educational tools like the Lexile Framework for Reading.
+The words, sentences, and paragraphs must be in accordance with educational tools such as the Lexile Framework for Reading.

 Chapter Books vs. Middle Grade and Young Adult

-The other great thing about chapter books is they’re not as involved as the middle grade or young adult.
+The other great thing about chapter books is that they’re not as involved as middle-grade or young-adult books.

-The young adult books are usually 55,000 up to 80,000 words.
-This kind of word count calls for a lot of organization and a lot of notes.
-And a good memory helps, too.
+Young adult books are usually 55,000 to 80,000 words.
+This kind of word count requires a lot of organization and notes.
+A good memory helps, too.

 While a larger word count allows for a much more in-depth story with lots and lots of details, including subplots, and even more than one point of view, there’s a lot to keep track of.

 To add to this, if you’re working with a client, you may encounter pauses in the writing momentum due to the client taking a long time to review what you send.
-This is a big deal when you’ve got a good momentum going and you have to put it on pause.
+These pauses are a big deal when you’ve got good momentum and you have to pause it.

 CHAPTER BOOK GUIDELINES